Disqualified Driving Lawyer Central Coast

 It’s also an offence under section 54(3)(a) to drive on a public road whilst your license is suspended.
 The police need to prove that you were driving on a public road and were aware that your license was suspended.
 A defence of an honest and reasonable mistake can be used – the defence team need to prove that you were unaware of the suspension.

-Penalties In NSW
+Penalties in NSW

 The penalties for disqualified driving vary between first and subsequent offences.